DanailMinchev/awesome-payload/readme.md

 [<img src="./media/payload-logo-dark.svg" alt="Payload" width="300" align="right" />](https://payloadcms.com/)

 <p>
-Payload is a free and open-source headless CMS aimed sharply at providing the best, developer-first experience possible to build out APIs and admin UI.<br />
+Payload is a free and open-source fullstack Next.js framework and headless CMS aimed sharply at providing the best, developer-first experience possible to build out APIs and admin UI.<br />
-Payload is Next.js native.
+Payload is Next.js native which is installed directly into your Next.js app.
 </p>

 ## Contents